 Implicit affordances are not that obvious.
 They are hidden and may be revealed only in a particular flow of users’ actions.
 The cases when we get tooltips or explanations hovering on a layout element are the ones.
 Other examples are diverse multilayered elements of navigation such as drop-down menus or expandable buttons that aren’t seen all the time or from the first seconds of interaction but are unveiled after a particular operation.
 Perhaps, one of the most debatable points here is the hamburger menu that hides the access to functionality behind the special icon.

 Hamburger button in the header hides the extended website menu

 Graphic affordances are presented with visuals applied to an interface and helping users to scan its functionality.
 Graphics of all kinds are perceived faster and memorized better than copy so their importance cannot be overestimated.
 Among them, we could mention the following.

-Photos: theme photos, items photos, avatars and title pictures present the visual support, from information what generally users can do with the app or website (buy, communicate, show, watch, study, write, etc.) to specific features.
+Photos: theme photos, items photos, avatars, and title pictures present the visual support, from information that generally users can do with the app or website (buy, communicate, show, watch, study, write, etc.) to specific features.
 Let’s say, if an app enables a user to save and share recipes, it’s cool to set the immediate association using appropriate photos like in the example below.

 Branding signs: logos, corporate signs, and colors applied to the website or app present an immediate hint about the connection of the UI to a particular brand which may be a strong affordance for its loyal customers.